chemfiles/chemfiles/doc/src/classes/helpers.rst

 Helper classes
 ==============

-Chemfiles contains C++11 implentations of various goodies from more recent versions of the language, or support libraries.
+Chemfiles contains C++11 implementations of various goodies from more recent versions of the language, or support libraries.
 Here is a small documentation on how to use these types.